 By taking our DeCal, you'll get to start out by choosing a track: iOS development or web development.
 All the labs and many of the lectures for the two tracks will be separate.

-Then, over the course of the semester, you'll learn about project ideation, crafting a project proposal, designing application mockups, developing full-stack web or iOS applications, pitching your semester-long project to experts and professionals, and much more!
+Then, over the course of the semester, you'll build unique, resume-quality guided projects every week, learn about project ideation, crafting a project proposal, designing application mockups, developing full-stack web or iOS applications, pitching your final project to experts and professionals, and much more!

 Are there any prerequisites?